denineagu/highschool-projects/README.md

-# highschool-projects - Carrot hunt
+# highschool-projects - "Carrot hunt"

 The "Carrot hunt" / "Duracell" game is my first Python project ever: I started it when I was 13 and finished it in Highschool.